genesistoxical/drop-icons/README.md

 >Note: The two switch-type options are not saved because they are not options that are typically activated all the time.

 The custom color palette is saved in the `Colors.dat` file.

+Drop Icons first looks for both files in the same folder where the executable is located, so if you had the portable and installable version, there would be no problem.

+If it doesn't find the files, that means it's installed and will look in *%AppData%\Drop Icons*

 ## Controls
 If you need to add more or different controls, right-click anywhere in the Toolbox, select Add Tab and type *AltoControls*.